-Looking to up your Easter egg game?
-Read on below for some great tips on how to create some awesome bookish Easter eggs.
+Looking to up your bookish Easter eggs game?
+Read on below for some great tips on how to create awesome Easter eggs for book lovers.
 These tips can be used to create eggs to celebrate your favorite books (think “Harry Potter”) or movies (I picked “Frozen”!) or even as inspiration for writing and reading.
 The best part?
 You can also use the tips below for other decoration projects or even to create (gasp!) non-literary eggs.

 Here’s what you’ll need: